Suleman96/cv_portfolio/README.md

 ---

-> ⚡ *Open to AI/ML roles, internships, and freelance collaborations in Germany and Europe.*
+> ⚡ *Open to AI/ML roles, internships, and freelance collaborations in Germany, US and Europe.*